Ultimate Guide to Visiting Dalyan – Turkish Venice on the Mediterranean Sea

 One of the most beautiful towns in Mugla province of Turkey is the hidden gem known as Dalyan.
 It is located between Marmaris and Fethiye, but unfortunately, or fortunately, due to the popularity of these two cities, Dalyan has been a wonderful hideaway for those who know about it.
 Which makes it a great place to visit on your next trip to Turkey’s Turquoise Coast.

 Just 40 minutes away from the center of Dalyan is Dalaman airport.
 Proximity to it makes a trip here not expensive and doesn’t take a lot of time.
-But you can always add Dalyan to a coastal itinerary when traveling from Bodrum to Antalya and see everything in one trip.
+But you can always add Dalyan to this seaside 7 days Turkey itinerary when traveling from Bodrum to Antalya and see everything in one trip.